Degeneration scheme of 4-dimensional Painlev\'e-type equations: Introduction

 We only deal with equations of unramified-type.
 More equations are derived from ramified linear equations \cite{Kwk2}.

 {\bf Acknowledgments}

-The author would like to thank Prof. Oshima, Prof. Okamoto, Prof. Ohyama, Dr. Hiroe, Prof. Suzuki, Prof. Tsuda, Prof. Jimbo, Prof. Nishioka, Prof. Takemura, Prof. Yamakawa, for valuable discussion and advice.
+We are deeply grateful to Prof.\ Oshima, Prof.\ Hiroe, whose enormous support and insightful comments were invaluable during the course of our study.
+We are also indebted to Prof.\ Okamoto, Prof.\ Ohyama, Prof.\ Suzuki, Prof.\ Tsuda, Prof.\ Jimbo, Prof.\ Nishioka, Prof.\ Takemura, Prof.\ Yamakawa, who gave us invaluable comments and warm encouragements.
 This work was partially supported by Grant-in-Aid no.24540205, the Japan Society for the Promotion of Science.